Apple Says The iPhone Is Not Listening To Or Recording Your Conversations

 These virtual assistants allow users to quickly set reminders and check the weather just by using their voice, but how much personal information is really being monitored by your smart device?

-This was the question posed by Top Republican lawmakers on the House Energy and Commerce Committee in letters written to Apple Inc. and Google requesting more information on their respective privacy policies and user data management systems.
+This was the question posed by top Republican lawmakers on the House Energy and Commerce Committee in letters written to Apple Inc. and Google requesting more information on their respective privacy policies and user data management systems.

 In the letters sent to the tech giants, the lawmakers said the committee would be “reviewing the business practices that may impact the privacy expectations of Americans.”